Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Place the cubed boneless skinless chicken breasts into a large mixing bowl, pour the sauce over the chicken pieces and stir together to coat all the chicken.

-• To cook the chicken, you will use a very large, heavy-duty skillet on high heat, and add the 2 tablespoons peanut oil.
+• To cook the chicken, you will use a very large, heavy-duty skillet on high heat and add the 2 tablespoons of peanut oil.
 Once the oil gets hot, add the chicken and sauce in a single layer.
 Do not move the chicken pieces for at least 2 to 3 minutes to allow the chicken to start to caramelize.
 Continue to cook the chicken, stirring occasionally, for another 3 to 4 minutes or until cooked through.

 • Transfer the cooked chicken, using a slotted spoon or fish spatula, to a large plate and set aside while you make the rest of the recipe.